 Now regular readers of our college admissions blog may remember when we shined a spotlight on the ethics code of a much less prestigious organization for violating federal antitrust laws as we see it.
 As an analogy, if the National Association for College Admission Counseling (NACAC) is the Golden State Warriors of the NBA, well then the Independent Educational Consultants Association (IECA) is a middle school junior varsity team that struggles with layups.
 We have insisted for years that membership in the IECA isn’t worth the paper it’s written on but if you wish to brush up on our rationale for blasting this organization, read Part I, Part II, and Part III of our three part exposé.

 If you have neither the time nor interest in reading about this organization we believe to be unscrupulous, we’ll give you a brief synopsis.
-For years, we have made it known that we believe the IECA blatantly violates federal antitrust laws (see The Two Face of IECA).
+For years, we have made it known that we believe the IECA blatantly violates federal antitrust laws (see The Two Faces of IECA).
 Allow us to share our story.
 You see, when the IECA was desperate for membership, they reached out to us at Ivy Coach since, well, we’re the most prominent independent college consulting firm in the world.
 But our true statistic at the bottom of every page of our website about the success of our students in the admissions process is a violation of the IECA’s “Principles of Good Practice.”
 So what did they do?
 The organization, under the leadership of its CEO Mark Sklarow, made an exception and grandfathered us in.
 But of course.

 Shame, shame, shame on Mark Sklarow and the Independent Educational Consultants Association!